-Kabaya Ju-C: One of Japan’s Most Loved Ramune Candies
+Kabaya Ju-C: One of Japan’s Favorite Ramune Candies

-By the way, according to the official website of Kabaya Foods, the classic Ramune candy, Ju-C is currently also available in grape, soda, and glucose flavors.
+According to the official site of Kabaya Foods, Ju-C is also available in grape and glucose flavors.

 Unlike Morinaga Ramune Candy, the Ju-C Ramune contains tiny candy bits throughout the tablet.
 It is like chalk and slowly melts away when chewing.

 These treats are neither sour nor acidic but have a deliciously refreshing flavor, highly recommended to Ramune beginners.

 |Dextrose, Sugar, Starch syrup, Corn starch, Acidifier, Emulsifier, Flavoring (from milk), Colors (Monascus, Gardenia)|

 |Salt equivalents||0.03 g|